meerk40t/meerk40t/meerk40t/grbl/ESP3D_README.md

 - ESP3D authentication credentials are stored in MeerK40t settings
 - Use authentication when operating on shared networks
-- Consider network security when exposing ESP3D to internet
+- Consider network security when exposing ESP3D to the internet

 ## Future Enhancements